hardiktiwari/hardiktiwari/README.md

 # Hardik Tiwari

-Principal Product Manager, TurboTax Small Business at Intuit.
+Principal Product Manager, and AI builder at Intuit.
 9+ years deploying AI products to SMB and enterprise customers — from human-in-the-loop NLP extraction at DRAUP to long-horizon LLM agents at Intuit.
 Hands-on with the agent stack: orchestration, tool calling, offline evaluation, and human-in-the-loop guardrails.

 Kellogg School of Management MBA (Northwestern).
 B.E., BITS Pilani.